-Under the CAA, domestic awards are enforced in the state or territory Supreme Courts.
-Under the IAA, a foreign award may be enforced in either a state or territory Supreme Court or the Federal Court of Australia.
-124
+Under the CAA, domestic awards are enforced in the state or territory supreme courts.136 Under the IAA, a foreign award may be enforced in either a state or territory supreme court or the Federal Court of Australia.137

 Applications to enforce awards are subject to limitation periods in national law.
-In Australia, limitation periods apply to arbitral awards in all states, except South Australia.
+In Australia, limitation periods apply to arbitral awards in all states except South Australia.
 The limitation period is usually six years, unless the agreement was made by a deed, in which case a longer period is granted.

 To have an award enforced, applicants are required to supply the authenticated original award and the arbitration agreement (or certified copies thereof).
 The party opposing recognition and enforcement has the burden of raising and proving the grounds for non-enforcement.
-The procedure for enforcement is provided for in court rules and practice notes.
-125 The applicant must file an originating application in accordance with the court's prescribed requirements, attach the authenticated award and agreement and attach an affidavit stating the extent to which the foreign award has not been complied with at the date the application is made and the debtor's usual or last-known place of residence or business, or registered office in the case of a company.

-The procedure for enforcement is provided for in court rules and practice notes.
-126

-Applications for enforcing arbitral awards in the Federal Court can be made ex parte if certain requirements are met (including where the award creditor has not been formally notified of an award debtor's intention to object to enforcement and is not otherwise aware of any reasonably arguable basis for objection).
-127 In Victoria, Queensland, South Australia and Western Australia, the State Supreme Court rules do not explicitly provide that an application for enforcement can be made ex parte, but the courts' originating application forms enable the applicant to apply for orders without notice.
-128 In New South Wales, an applicant must file a summons seeking leave of the court to enforce the award.
+The procedure for enforcement is provided for in court rules and practice notes.138 The applicant must file an originating application in accordance with the court's prescribed requirements, attach the authenticated award and agreement, attach an affidavit stating the extent to which the foreign award has not been complied with at the date the application is made, and include the debtor's usual or last-known place of residence or business or registered office in the case of a company.
+Applications for enforcing arbitral awards in the Federal Court can be made ex parte if certain requirements are met (including where the award creditor has not been formally notified of an award debtor's intention to object to enforcement and is not otherwise aware of any reasonably arguable basis for objection).139 In Victoria, Queensland, South Australia and Western Australia, the state supreme court rules do not explicitly provide that an application for enforcement can be made ex parte, but the courts' originating application forms enable the applicant to apply for orders without notice.140 In New South Wales, an applicant must file a summons seeking leave of the court to enforce the award.

-- 121 [2012] FCA 276. - 122 William Hare UAE LLC v Aircraft Support Industries Pty Ltd (2014) 290 FLR 233. - 123 CAA, section 2, which defines "court" as the Supreme Court. - 124 IAA, section 18(4)-(5). - 125 See e.g. in the Supreme Court of Victoria: Supreme Court (Miscellaneous Civil Proceedings) Rules 2008 (Vic), order 9; Practice Note SC CC 3 Commercial Arbitration Business.
-In the Federal Court: Federal Court Rules 2011 (Cth); Commercial Arbitration Practice Note CA-1. - 126 See e.g. in Victoria: Supreme Court (Miscellaneous Civil Proceedings) Rules 2008 (Vic), order 9; Practice Note SC CC 3 Commercial Arbitration Business.
-In the Federal Court: Federal Court Rules 2011 (Cth); Commercial Aritration Practice Note CA-1. - 127 Federal Court Rules 2011 (Cth) rr 28.44(3), 28.49(3); Federal Court Commercial Arbitration Practice Note, Annexure B. - 128 See Supreme Court of Victoria, Form 2-9B; Supreme Court of Queensland, Form 137B; Supreme Court of South Australia, Form 2H; Supreme Court of Western Australia, Form 2 Originating summons to enforce foreign award.
+- 136 CAA, section 2(1), which defines "the Court" as the Supreme Court. - 137 IAA, section 18(4)-(5). - 138 See e.g. in the Supreme Court of Victoria: Supreme Court (Miscellaneous Civil Proceedings) Rules 2008 (Vic), order 9; Practice Note SC CC 3 Commercial Arbitration Business.
+In the Federal Court: Federal Court Rules 2011 (Cth), division 28.5; Commercial Arbitration Practice Note CA-1. - 139 Federal Court Rules 2011 (Cth) rules 28.44(3), 28.49(3); Federal Court Commercial Arbitration Practice Note, Annexure B. - 140 See Supreme Court of Victoria, Form 2-9B; Supreme Court of Queensland, Form 137B; Supreme Court of South Australia, Form 2H; Supreme Court of Western Australia, Form 2 - Originating summons to enforce foreign award.